-ÉTUDES - What was the catalyst?
-Were you actively seeking this cafeteria or did the object inspire the work?
+ÉTUDES -What was the catalyst?
+Were you actively seeking this cafeteria or did the object impire the work?
 DANIEL TURNER -The kitchen has been an interest of mine for sometime, one thing just led to another...

-ÉTUDES - Just for the sake of clarification, can you describe what exactly the cafeteria contain(ed)?
+ÉTUDES -Just for the sake of clarification, can you describe what exactly the cafeteria contain(ed)?
 Where did it come from?

-DANIEL TURNER - The cafeteria was salvaged from southeast Virginia which housed an array of public and civic functions in artworks serves as the foundational support for the emotional dynamic of the piece?

-(36) steel folding chairs
+DANIEL TURNER -The cafeteria was salvaged from southeast Virginia which housed an array of public and civic functions (36) steel folding chairs